 SculpSure does have several known side effects, including redness, bruising, tenderness, itching, bleeding, and swelling.

 Candidates: SculpSure is a body contouring procedure, so it’s not recommended for those seeking significant weight loss.
 This is one of the fat removal procedures most often recommended for those who desire skin tightening, sculpting, and defining.

 Cost: Ranges from approximately $1,200 to $1,500 for each area of the body.

-According to the manufacturer, truSculpt is a good choice for those with trouble spots and visible fat bulges in the abdomen, flanks and elsewhere.
+According to the manufacturer, truSculpt is a good choice for those with trouble spots and visible fat bulges in areas like the abdomen and flanks.
 Most patients realize the final results of truSculpt in roughly three months’ time, with visible improvements measured after just a few weeks.

-Cost: Ranges from $300 for a single treatment to over $3,200 for more extensive applications.
+Cost: Ranges from $300 for a single treatment to over $3,200 for complex applications.

 Candidates: Unlike many other non-invasive weight loss treatment options, Vanquish is limited to the belly and abdomen area.
 It is not recommended for those who want to address excess fat in the chin, arms or thighs.
 However, Vanquish can cover larger areas, such as the tummy and waist simultaneously, with each treatment.